Kathy Hilton Slams Eden Sassoon For Probing Kyle Richards On Kim Richards’ Sobriety

 “Well I don’t know Eden and once again there’s these people that I don’t know that go talking about me so [shrugs].
 You know the thing is, if I was struggling, everybody would know it because I wear, I wear it, very well.
 And I wear healthy-ness very well and I think people see it so…I’m tired of being that story to people.”

 Kathy may soon have something to say about Lisa.
 Another clip for the latest The Real Housewives of Beverly Hills episode shows Eden Sassoon talking about Kim’s sobriety in another scene with Lisa.
-This time, it was Lisa making some bold statements, including that Kim’s “mostly sober,” that Kyle Richards is Kim’s “enabler,” and that Kim is “this close to dying.”
+This time, it was Lisa making some bold statements, including that Kim’s “mostly sober,” that Kyle is Kim’s “enabler,” and that Kim is “this close to dying.”

 As previously reported by the Inquisitr, Lisa Rinna said during her Watch What Happens Live appearance in February 2016 that a good friend of Kim Richards’ thanked her for bringing up the issue of Kim’s sobriety on the show.
-It’s likely that Kathy Hilton, who has always been publicly supportive of Kim and critical of those who question her sobriety, doesn’t have the same sentiment.
+It’s likely that Kathy Hilton and Kyle Richards, who have been publicly supportive of Kim and critical of those who question her sobriety, don’t have the same sentiment.

 [Featured Image by Alberto E. Rodriguez/Getty Images]